Lewd or Lascivious Conduct

 If the defendant is younger than 18, the crime is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.
 The Florida Criminal Punishment Code ranks this crime as a level 5.Other Consequences

 Anyone who is convicted under this statute is required by Florida Statute 775.21 to register as a sexual predator.
 Anyone can look up sexual predators on the Florida Department of Law Enforcement’s website.
 Furthermore, local law enforcement is required to notify the neighborhood of sexual predators.Contact the Law Office of Roger P. Foley, P.A.

 A conviction for this crime will have long lasting effects.
 It is a serious crime.
 Our West Palm Beach attorneys will investigate your case.
-If you have been arrested and charged with this crime, call our law offices today so we can schedule a free initial consultation.
+If you have been arrested and charged with this crime, call our law offices today so we can schedule a free 20 minute phone consultation.
 We want to talk to you about your version of the events.
 It is important for you tell us everything so we can help create a defense strategy for you.